launch-science/.github/profile/README.md

-## About us

-We're a well-funded stealth start-up building a unique SaaS platform for product owners preparing for launch
+## We're a well-funded stealth start-up building a unique SaaS platform for product owners

+We're looking for great engineers to join us.
 Check out our openings:
 * https://github.com/readiness-engineering/jobs